 Time Limits.
 The PhD in Intercultural Studies is designed to be completed in three to five years.
 However, in exceptional situations permission may be granted to extend the program to as many as eight years.
 Coursework is expected to be completed in the quarter in which it is registered.
-Students who do not register for new tutorials or methods classes for eight quarters or more will be placed on inactive status.
-Students who register for but do not complete their dissertations within eight quarters will also be placed on inactive status.
-Students who do not reactivate their programs within four quarters of being moved to inactive status may be dropped from the program.
+Students who do not register for new work or a continuation of some kind in Fall, Winter, or Spring quarters will be moved to inactive status.
+Students who remain inactive for another quarter after being moved to inactive status are subject to dismissal from the program.

 Reinstatement.
-Students on inactive status may reactivate their program with a petition to the Doctoral Committee, including a plan for completion of their program and a brief reapplication form.
+Students on inactive status may reactivate their program with a petition to the Doctoral Committee, including a brief essay describing the circumstances around their failure to register, a plan for completion of their program, and a brief reapplication form.
 Their progress will be closely monitored to see that they make steady progress.